Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Hermitian coboundary wqh and relation with Hermitian ribbon wqh

 The main result of this section is a Tannakian characterization of Hermitian coboundary weak quasi-Hopf algebras, see Theorem \ref{TK_unitary_ribbon}.
 This characterization describes such algebras as categories endowed with a faithful functor to ${\rm Herm}$ with a weak quasi-tensor structure $(F, G)$ and compatibility equations between the coboundary of the category, the permutation symmetry of ${\rm Herm}$ and $(F, G)$.
 The simplest case is that of symmetric tensor categories, and the Tannakian characterization becomes the notion of symmetric tensor functor.
 In particular compact groups is a natural class of examples, and we are in the setting of the Doplicher-Roberts duality theorem \cite{DR1}.
 More generally, the permutation symmetry is replaced by the coboundary of Drinfeld in the sense of Sect. \ref{17}.

 In the next section we discuss a possibly proper subclass of Hermitian coboundary weak quasi-Hopf algebras and we shall develop a criterion to construct such algebras.

-We shall show in the next section that the unitarization of a unitary coboundary weak quasi Hopf algebra in this subclass, is again an algebra of this kind with the advantage that both the unitary structure and the $R$-matrix take a simpler form, see Remark \ref{properties_of_trivial_unitary_ribbon2} completely determined by the square root of the ribbon structure.
-Somewhat remarkably to us, it seems to remind the form taken by Drinfeld $R$-matrix of the quasi-Hopf algebra associated to Knizhnik-Zamolodchikov differential equations in \cite{Drinfeld_quasi_hopf}.
-It seems valuable to us that this simple $R$-matrix may be derived in a general setting by the study of unitary structures of ribbon weak quasi Hopf algebras.
+We shall show in the next section that the unitarization of a unitary coboundary weak quasi-Hopf algebra in this subclass, is again an algebra of this kind with the advantage that both the unitary structure and the $R$-matrix take a simpler form, see Remark \ref{properties_of_trivial_unitary_ribbon2} completely determined by the square root of the ribbon structure.
+It reminds the form taken by Drinfeld $R$-matrix of the quasi-Hopf algebra associated to Knizhnik-Zamolodchikov differential equations in \cite{Drinfeld_quasi_hopf}.
+It seems valuable to us that this simple $R$-matrix may be derived in a general setting by the study of unitary structures of ribbon weak quasi-Hopf algebras.
 We hope to further develop this study in future updates of this paper

 Our interest in discrete algebras is motivated by the unitary structure of the fusion categories ${\mathcal C}({\mathfrak g}, q, \ell)$ associated to $U_q({\mathfrak g})$ at certain roots of unity.
 Kirillov defined a tensor $^*$-category tensor equivalent to ${\mathcal C}({\mathfrak g}, q, \ell)$ and conjectured that these where unitary.
 The conjecture was shown to be true by Wenzl and Xu \cite{Kirillov}, \cite{Wenzl}, \cite{Xu}.
 We may regard our notion as an abstract version of Kirillov $^*$-structure following the approach of Wenzl in \cite{Wenzl}.
 We shall recall these results in Sect. \ref{20} and we recall in particular that the main example of Hermitian coboundary weak quasi-Hopf algebra is $U_q({\mathfrak g})$ itself for $|q|=1$, although not a semisimple example at roots of unity.